-Regarded as a future elite midfielder, Smith made a fantastic impression early at the Crows and was selected to play in Round 1 of the 2011 season, finishing up with 15 games for the season.
+After making a fantastic impression early at the Crows, Brodie was selected to play in Round 1 of the 2011 season, finishing up with 15 games for the season.

 In his second year, Smith played all 22 games, including three finals, in a season where he utilised his clean disposal and speed and turned into a running defender.